Death of Dale Earnhardt: Aftermath

 Earnhardt's death triggered widespread media attention.
 One newspaper called the day "Black Sunday".
-Devastated fans congregated at the headquarters of Richard Childress Racing and Dale Earnhardt, Inc. the night of the crash and at Daytona International Speedway.
-Earnhardt was featured in the following week's Time magazine, and a video from the race was played on nearly every major television channel in the United States.

 Earnhardt's public funeral service was held on February 22, 2001, at the Calvary Church in Charlotte, North Carolina.
-His death led both to a police investigation and NASCAR-sanctioned investigation.
-In a reversal of previous NASCAR policy, nearly every detail of the investigation was made public.

 Days after the crash, Sterling Marlin received hate mail and death threats from fans who blamed him for Earnhardt's death.
 Dale Earnhardt Jr. absolved Marlin of responsibility and asked everyone who loved his father to stop assigning blame for his death.
 On February 20, Marlin announced to the world about his responsibility:

 In the week following the accident, Bill Simpson, whose company Simpson Performance Products made the seatbelt Earnhardt wore during the race, reported that he had also received death threats from angry fans.
 When asked about this, Darrell Waltrip stated that "NASCAR is an emotion sport and that all the fans love their drivers, so when something like this happens, the connection to these racers makes you want to blame somebody and that somebody had to be involved and unfortunately, the blame was placed in the wrong place here".

-Brad Keselowski later compared Earnhardt's death to that of Brazilian Formula 1 driver Ayrton Senna.
+Brad Keselowski later compared Earnhardt's death to that of Brazilian Formula One 3-time world champion Ayrton Senna.
 Keselowski, who was 10 years old when Senna died in a crash on Lap 7 of the 1994 San Marino Grand Prix at the Autodromo Enzo e Dino Ferrari in Imola, Italy, said, "For me personally it (Senna's death) reminded me a lot of when Dale Earnhardt died in the sense of the kind of general mood and atmosphere within my own family's household.
 My dad and brother used to wake up early and watch the Formula One races and I was only nine or 10 years old but I can remember my dad was a big Senna fan, and I can remember that he was never really a loud cheerleader type but I can remember him being more so of that than anything else I have ever seen, which was always unique to me.
 I just remember the somber tone in the household."

-The Winston Select 500 took place at Talladega on the same day of the Grand Prix, and when Earnhardt won, he had paid tribute to Senna from Victory Lane.
+During the 2021 Daytona 500, fans and crew members at Daytona International Speedway paid tribute to Earnhardt on Lap 3, the 20th anniversary of his death.
+They stood and saluted him by holding up three fingers.